Olympus E-M1 vs Panasonic G9

 Review summary: Olympus E-M1 vs Panasonic G9

-So what is the bottom line?
-Is the Olympus E-M1 better than the Panasonic G9 or vice versa?
+So how do things add up?
+Which of the two cameras – the Olympus E-M1 or the Panasonic G9 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 161g or 24 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced segment (18 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in September 2013).